 - Shout-Out: During the climax, Han goes charging down Villachor's lawn in Powered Armor, swinging an electrified whip through the air, ahead of Villachor's enormous round rolling safe, referencing Raiders of the Lost Ark.

-- Spiritual Successor: In a small way, to the Marvel Star Wars story arc Eight for Abuba-3.
-Both stories feature Han Solo, having lost his reward money from Episode IV, getting caught up in a Whole Plot Reference and recruiting a Ragtag Band of Misfits to help out some poor oppressed schlub.
+- Spiritual Successor: In a small way, to the Star Wars (Marvel 1977) story arc Eight for Abuba-3.
+Both stories feature Han Solo, having lost his reward money from Episode IV, getting caught up in a Whole-Plot Reference and recruiting a Ragtag Band of Misfits to help out some poor oppressed schlub.
 Possibly more of a Spiritual Antithesis, since one emphasizes Han-the-stoic-tough-guy-gunslinger and the other Han-the-smooth-talking-sneaky-manipulator.

 - The Syndicate: Black Sun, the galaxy's preeminent criminal organization.
 Avrak Villachor is a sector chief for Black Sun, and is currently hosting one of their nine vigos (top officials), Qazadi the Falleen.
 Qazadi has brought with him Black Sun's blackmail files, a set of datacards concerning just about everybody important, with just about everything those persons would rather nobody knew.
 The blackmail files are a major reason Black Sun can pull so many strings and have its fingers in so many pies.
 During the book, they reside within Villachor's state-of-the-art safe, right next to the credit tabs Han and crew are after.

 - Wham Line: The book's closing sentence reveals Eanjer was really Boba Fett.